GooseterV/Blooket/README.md

 A. This is due to the mozilla clipboard api not being supported on safari, it currently detects anything wrong as an issue and will always download file.
 </br>
 </br>
-**If your question is not listed here anywhere, please feel free to ask in the Issues/Bugs tab**
+**If your question is not listed here anywhere, please feel free to ask in the q/a section of the discussions tab**